 TRANSFORMING AN AVERAGE JOE INTO AN URBAN LOVER THROUGH THE LENS OF FOOD AND WINE

-It’s okay to always have people loving the country side over the urban cities.
+It’s okay to always have people loving the countryside over the urban cities.
 We hear daily about all the grey areas of the urban cities, which have become like an ugly frame used to enclose a beautiful work of art.
-Some of their claims however, are very germane and others, purely sentimental and laughable.
+Some of their claims, however, are very germane and others, purely sentimental and laughable.
 Taking an average man who holds this belief dear and trying to make him see things differently may just be an uphill task.

-New York city, which is our case study is famous for having 5 – star restaurants and wine bars carefully dispersed all over.
+New York City, which is our case study is famous for having 5 – star restaurants and wine bars carefully dispersed all over.

 A drive-in food expert once said, “…you can taste the passion in meals prepared by New York chefs”.
-I can’t say for sure how passion tastes, but there are some mouth watering dishes in urban cities like New York that will definitely send an average Joe into pleasure heavens, literately.
-A plate of pierogies with sour cream and caramelized onions, the Oyster pan Roast, Mutton Chop at Keens Steakhouse and Combo over Rice are just few examples of wonderful dishes served in urban restaurants and can make just about anyone fall in love with the city.
+I can’t say for sure how passion tastes, but there are some mouth-watering dishes in urban cities like New York that will send an average Joe into pleasure heavens, literately.
+A plate of pierogies with sour cream and caramelized onions, the Oyster pan Roast, Mutton Chop at Keens Steakhouse and Combo over Rice are just a few examples of wonderful dishes served in urban restaurants and can make just about anyone fall in love with the city.
 There is no perfect place in the world, only when we embrace the good and the ugly side of things will we come to truly appreciate its beauty.
 Keep this in mind and enjoy your urban journey!